-It can take up to one year to make a small island, and is formed when the roots of the “totora” reed come away from the bottom of the lake and float to the surface during rainy season.
+It can take up to one year to make a small island and is formed when the roots of the “totora” reed come away from the bottom of the lake and float to the surface during the rainy season.
 The islanders, using their reed-made boats, travel the lake to find and cut the reeds from the root.
 They tie the root parts together and lay the reeds in a thatch pattern on top.
 The island is then attached to 10 eucalyptus tree anchors.
 The strength of the eucalyptus stops their home from floating away.

 To maintain the island, the thatching process needs to be ‘topped up’ with new layers every 3 months.
 Once this tedious task is done regularly, the island should last at least 10 years.